bocoup/mobilevis-patterns/README.md

 It should be an `erb` file.
 It shouldn't use `_` as a separator in the file name.

 Any assets/images you're adding should go in the `source/src/assets` folder.
+Note that most of the images are SVGs!
+Try to follow this example.
+For backup, we also create PNGs that we default to if SVG is not supported.

+If you have any questions, ping [@ireneros](http://twitter.com) or find iros on freenode.